swdayu/howtos/android/bluetooth/ber/goep.md

 # IrOBEX (IRDA.ORG)

+IrDA OBEX (Object Exchange) Protocol:

+OBEX is a compact, efficient, binary protocol that enables a wide range of devices to exchange data in a simple and spontaneous manner.
+A major use of OBEX is a “Push” or “Pull” application, allowing rapid and ubiquitous communications among portable devices or in dynamic environments.
+For instance, a laptop user pushes a file to another laptop or PDA; an industrial computer pulls status and diagnostic information from a piece of factory floor machinery; a digital camera pushes its pictures into a film development kiosk, or if lost can be queried (pulled) for the electronic business card of its owner.
+However, OBEX is not limited to quick connect transfer disconnect scenarios - it also allows sessions in which transfers take place over a period of time, maintaining the connection even when it is idle.
+PCs, pagers, PDAs, phones, printers, cameras, auto-tellers, information kiosks, calculators, data collection devices, watches, home electronics, industrial machinery, medical instruments, automobiles, and office equipment are all candidates for using OBEX.

+The following specifications are included.
+- IrDA Object Exchange (OBEX) Protocol v1.5
+- IrDA OBEX Test Specification

 Specifications are FREE to members and members will not be charged.
 Prices below are non-member fees.
 You will received an invoice as soon as your request is processed.
 Please choose either Version 1.3 or Version 1.5.
 - IrDA OBEX Protocol v 1.3 ($1000) OR
 - IrDA OBEX Protocol v 1.5 ($1500)
 - IrDA OBEX Test Specification ($1000)